-(b) Except when (i) an Event of Default or Potential Event of Default with respect to the Pledging Party shall have occurred and be continuing or (ii) if an Early Termination Date has occurred or been designated as a result of an Event of Default with respect to the Pledging Party, the Pledging Party may substitute Performance Assurance for other existing Performance Assurance of equal Value upon one (1) Business Day’s written notice (provided such notice is made on or before the Notification Time) to the Secured Party; provided, however, that if such substitute Performance Assurance is of a type not otherwise approved by this Collateral Annex, then the Secured Party must consent to such substitution.
+(b) Except when (i) an Event of Default or Potential Event of Default with respect to the Pledging Party shall have occurred and be continuing or (ii) if an Early Termination Date has occurred or been designated as a result of an Event of Default with respect to the Pledging Party, the Pledging Party may substitute Performance Assurance for other existing Performance Assurance of equal Value upon one (1) Local Business Day’s written notice (provided such notice is made on or before the Notification Time) to the Secured Party; provided, however, that if such substitute Performance Assurance is of a type not otherwise approved by this Collateral Annex, then the Secured Party must consent to such substitution.
 Upon the Transfer to the Secured Party and/or its Custodian of the substitute Performance Assurance, the Secured Party and/or its Custodian shall Transfer the relevant replaced Performance Assurance to the Pledging Party.
-Notwithstanding anything herein to the contrary, no such substitution shall be permitted unless (i) the substitute Performance Assurance is delivered simultaneously or has been delivered to the Secured Party and/or its Custodian prior to the release of the Performance Assurance to be returned to the Pledging Party and the security interest in, and general first lien upon, such substituted Performance Assurance granted pursuant hereto in favor of the Secured Party shall have been perfected as required by applicable law and shall constitute a first priority perfected security interest therein and general first lien thereon, and (ii) after giving effect to such substitution, the Value of such substitute Performance Assurance shall equal the greater of the Pledging Party’s Collateral Requirement or the Pledging Party’s Minimum Transfer Amount.
+Notwithstanding anything herein to the contrary, no such substitution shall be permitted unless (i) the substitute Performance Assurance is transferred simultaneously or has been transferred to the Secured Party and/or its Custodian prior to the release of the Performance Assurance to be returned to the Pledging Party and the security interest in, and general first lien upon, such substituted Performance Assurance granted pursuant hereto in favor of the Secured Party shall have been perfected as required by applicable law and shall constitute a first priority perfected security interest therein and general first lien thereon, and (ii) after giving effect to such substitution, the Value of such substitute Performance Assurance shall equal the greater of the Pledging Party’s Collateral Requirement or the Pledging Party’s Minimum Transfer Amount.
 Each substitution of Performance Assurance shall constitute a reaffirmation by the Pledging Party that the substituted Performance Assurance shall be subject to and governed by the terms and conditions of this Collateral Annex, including without limitation the security interest in, general first lien on and right of offset against, such substituted Performance Assurance granted pursuant hereto in favor of the Secured Party pursuant to Section 2.

 (c) The Transfer of any Performance Assurance by the Secured Party and/or its Custodian in accordance with this Section 5 shall be deemed a release by the Secured Party of its security interest, general first lien and right of offset granted pursuant to Section 2 hereof only with respect to such returned Performance Assurance.
 In connection with each Transfer of any Performance Assurance pursuant to this Section 5, the Pledging Party will, upon request of the Secured Party, execute a receipt showing the Performance Assurance Transferred to it.

 Paragraph 6.
 Administration of Performance Assurance.

+While the terms Secured Party and Pledging Party are defined, both the parties can request collateral and post collateral.
+The posting party is responsible for the fees incurred in transferring Cash.

 (a) Cash.
 Performance Assurance provided in the form of Cash to a Party that is the Secured Party shall be subject to the following provisions.